 Panela offers a mild, milky flavor and a soft, crumbly texture that works well in both sweet and savory dishes.

-A one to one substitution should suffice, but remember, it doesn’t melt as easily as queso fresco.
-Slightly lower cooking temperatures can help prevent it from turning into a goo.
+A one to one substitution should suffice, but remember, it doesn't melt as easily as queso fresco; see Panela cheese swaps for similar textures.

 4 - Ricotta Salata

 If a recipe calls for shaved queso fresco, ricotta salata will step in with ease.
-This Italian cheese is a matured version of ricotta, making it perfect for crumbling over pasta or adding into frittatas.
+This Italian cheese is a matured version of ricotta (traditionally made by salting and aging ricotta whey), making it perfect for crumbling over pasta or adding into frittatas.

 Ricotta salata brings a slightly nutty, sweet flavor and a firm texture that crumbles beautifully.

-Substitute in a 1-to-1 ratio for most dishes that involve crumbling or grating.
-Its saltiness can vary, so always adjust to taste as you cook.
+Substitute in a 1-to-1 ratio for most dishes that involve crumbling or grating, or explore ricotta swaps for similar textures.

 5 - Queso Blanco

-The name speaks for itself; Queso Blanco, literally ‘white cheese’ is about as close of a queso fresco substitute as one can get.
+The name speaks for itself; Queso Blanco (a fresh, mild Latin American cheese usually made from cow's milk), literally 'white cheese' is about as close of a queso fresco substitute as one can get.
 With a mild, creamy flavor, this cheese is perfect for melting into dips and atop plates of nachos.

 Creamy with a slightly acidic tang, queso blanco has a crumbly texture when cold that becomes creamy when heated.